bowman-lab/PopShift/README.md

 mamba create -n smina -c conda-forge smina obabel
 ```

-Because of artifical conflicts in `boost` version `loos` and `smina` are currently mutually exclusive in the same env.
+Because of artificial conflicts in `boost` version `loos` and `smina` are currently mutually exclusive in the same env.
 If either were built as compiled software this issue would not exist, as both are in fact compatible with a wide range of `boost` versions.

 ## System preparation programs